AriFordsham/GHCWiki/working-conventions.md

 - New features should be switchable with their own flag, by default off.
 We used to have just one flag `-fglasgow-exts` but nowadays we try to be much more selective.

+- We are much happier about features whose implementation is:

+  - **Localised**: only a handful of places in the code are changed.
+  - **Orthogonal**: no new invariants or constraints are added that subsequent changes must bear in mind.
+This is really important; any change that imposes costs on later, apparently unrelated, changes is much more costly.

 - A new feature should come with

   - A **commit message** that (a) explains what the patch does, and (b) sketches how it works.